Bill Treacher: Personal life, illness and death

 Treacher was married to the Australian actress Katherine Kessey.
 They had two children: Jamie, who is also an actor, and Sophie, a production assistant.
 They lived in Suffolk.

 In 2015, Treacher told the press that he suffered from ataxia, a degenerative disease that involves poor muscle control, hindering his balance and ability to walk.
 Treacher said that as a result of this he had fully retired and he sometimes had to rely on a wheelchair for mobility.
 He also said that he no longer watched EastEnders, calling it "a load of old rubbish these days".

-Treacher died from COVID-19 and pneumonia in hospital in Ipswich, Suffolk, on 5 November 2022, aged 92.
+Treacher died from pneumonia in hospital in Ipswich, Suffolk, on 5 November 2022, aged 92.
 In a statement announcing his death, his family confirmed that Treacher's health had been deteriorating for some time.
 His former EastEnders co-stars Gillian Taylforth, Adam Woodyatt and Letitia Dean paid tribute to him.